SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 #### Log files

-Cumulocity IoT offers viewing logs which provide more details on the status of microservices.
+{{< product-name-1 >}} offers viewing logs which provide more details on the status of microservices.

 To view logs, open the **Logs** tab of the respective microservice.